 In 2013, there were 2,811 deaths registered for Indigenous people .
 Many Indigenous deaths are incorrectly counted as non-Indigenous because the person or family are not identified as Indigenous - the actual number of Indigenous deaths is not known, but would be higher than the number registered as such.

-The leading causes of death in 2006-2010 for Indigenous people were:
+The leading causes of death for Indigenous people in 2012 were:

-Babies born to Indigenous women are more likely to die in their first year than those born to non-Indigenous women .
-In 2009-2011, the infant mortality rate (see boxed information for details) for babies born to Indigenous women was highest in the NT (around 13 babies died for every 1,000 births) and lowest in NSW (less than five babies died for every 1,000 births).
-(The rate for the total Australian population was around four deaths for every 1,000 births in 2011.)
+Babies born to Indigenous women are twice as likely to die in their first year than those born to non-Indigenous women .
+In 2011-2013, the Indigenous infant mortality rate for NSW, Qld, WA, SA and the NT was highest in the NT and lowest in NSW.

 What is a 'rate'?